In this article

 No matter where your bookings come from, be it close to home or around the globe, your online booking platform can help.
 Rezgo makes it simple to work with local distributors, to track important customer data, and most importantly, to get bookings from customers wherever they might be, near or far.

-Learn more about our booking software options for destination marketing organizations (DMOs).
+And if you’re on the other side of the local marketing equation, learn more about our booking software options for destination marketing organizations (DMOs).